DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 float  ConeRadius = DistToPlayer * TanOfAngle;
 ```

-The light is attenuated depending proportionally to the distance squared.
+The light attenuation is proportional to the distance squared:

 ```cpp
 float  Atten  = DistToPlayer / g_PlayerConstants.FlshLightMaxDist;